zdoom-docs/stable/zscript-doc-1-language.md

 Expression $[ , Expression]$...
 ```

-Function calls may name arguments which have defaults with the syntax `Identifier: Expression`, possibly skipping over other defaulted arguments.
+Function calls may name arguments which have defaults with the syntax `Identifier : Expression`, possibly skipping over other defaulted arguments.
 After the first named defaultable argument, all other arguments must be named as well.

 ### Unary expressions